rackerlabs/support-how-to/content/how-to/cloud-servers/investigate-compromised-servers/index.md

 ### Check if the attacker cleaned their tracks

-In many cases, attackers are inexperienced or sloppy, and have not erased their tracks.
+In many cases, attackers are inexperienced or sloppy and have not erased their tracks.
 Use the following steps to check if the attacker has left clues:

 1. Verify that all of the user accounts in `/etc/passwd` have a valid shell by